 For those struggling with these symptoms of ADHD, there is treatment available.
 The combination of medication and therapy has shown effectiveness in reducing symptoms.
 This combination of treatment modalities has shown promise in increasing a person’s occupational functioning without the disruption of the uncontrollable symptoms of attention deficit/hyperactivity disorder.

-It is estimated that 5% of teens and adolescents are diagnosed with attention deficit/hyperactivity disorder.
-In the adult population, 3% of people are believed to meet criteria for the disorder as well.
+In the adult population, 3% of people are believed to meet criteria for attention deficit/hyperactivity disorder.
 More commonly found in males, ADHD will affect males and females differently.
 Males often present with more hyperactive symptoms, whereas females often struggle with the inattentive symptoms of the disorder.

 Causes and risk factors for ADHD

 The following causes of attention deficit/hyperactivity disorder are commonly agreed upon as research has yet to determine the single cause for the development of ADHD in a person: